tf-libsonnet/docs/content/en/docs/getting-started/_index.md

 jb install github.com/tf-libsonnet/hashicorp-null@v0.0.3
 ```

 Finally, run `jsonnet` to generate the compiled code and verify your results.
+It should look exactly the same as it was
+prior to using the `null.resource.new` function.

 Note that this is where the true strengths of the compiler pattern emerges.
 This switch to `tf.libsonnet/hashicorp-null`
 is considered a refactor of your Jsonnet code.
 You are modifying the Jsonnet code without changing the resulting